pymc-devs/pymc/GOVERNANCE.md

 or who have done significant work to empower the Community, participating on [Discourse](https://discourse.pymc.io), organizing [PyMCon](https://pymcon.com) or helped on other platforms and events.
 Anyone can be a Contributor.
-Contributors can be affiliated with any legal The foundation of Project participation is openness and transparency.
+Contributors can be affiliated with any legal entity or none.
+The foundation of Project participation is openness and transparency.

 There have been over 250 Contributors to the Project, their contributions are listed in the